 The Boston Invitational Model United Nations Conference, or BosMUN, is Boston University’s Model UN conference for high school delegates.
 It generally takes place in early February, and encompasses a variety of General Assembly, ECOSOC, Specialized, and Crisis committees – a taste of everything in MUN.
-We are currently looking forward to BosMUN XVI, which already has over 1,500 delegates registered from 90 schools, including 6 international ones.
-Some of the Secretariat’s favorite committees include Future UNSC 2030; the Ministry of Magic: The Wizarding World Exposed; the UN Special Session on Refugees; and the introduction of BosMUN’s first ever Ad HOC Committee of the Secretary General!
+We are currently looking forward to BosMUN XVIII, which is both moving to the renowned Boston Marriott Copley, and is expected to be our largest conference to date with over 1,500 delegates.
+Some of the Secretariat’s favorite committees include Avatar: The Last Airbender, California 2030, The Committee for the Peaceful Use of Outer Space, and the Committee for Rare Diseases.

 International relations review